Huckabee to Newsmax: Manchin '24 Run Hits Biden

 "Every street, every block, every house.
 You just can't build that from scratch.
 Unless you've got hundreds of billions of dollars."

-He said that even if Manchin can't win, he supports a run if it will help put former President Doanld Trump back in office.
+He said that even if Manchin can't win, he supports a run if it will help put former President Donald Trump back in office.

 "So, it's a fool's errand," he said.
 "But if he wants to do it, you know he may help us get Donald Trump back in office.
 And if he does that, man, I'm all for it."